DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies

 \subsection{Number of significant findings}

 The number of significant findings detected by each method across the 80 original datasets is presented in Figure \ref{fig_null_orig}b.
-On average, the highest number of associations was detected by LDM-DP (mean = 29.2; median = 6.0), DiPPER (26.1; 8.0), and MaAsLin2 (24.8; 7.0).
+On average, the highest number of associations was detected by LDM-DP (mean = 29.6; median = 6.0), DiPPER (26.5; 7.0), and MaAsLin2 (24.8; 7.0).
 Slightly fewer findings were obtained with LRT (24.7; 4.5) and LinDA (22.9; 6.0), followed by Firth (20.1; 2.5).
 The least sensitive methods were MaAsLin3-DP (13.5; 0.0) and Wald (13.0; 0.0), which failed to detect any differentially prevalent features in more than half of the datasets.

-Given that the total number of features varies substantially across datasets, we also evaluated the \textit{proportion} of features identified as significant in each dataset.
-However, the relative sensitivity of the methods remained consistent with this alternative metric (Supplementary Figure \ref{fig_supp_null_orig_prop}).
+Given that the total number of features varied substantially across datasets, we also evaluated the \textit{proportion} of features identified as significant in each dataset.
+However, the relative sensitivity of the methods remained consistent with this alternative metric (Supplementary Figure S2).